 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2021.
 Universities with a score above 4.0 (out of 5) in any of the 8 award categories, receive Badges of Excellence.
 Congratulations!

 A number of you have booked or will book a room at the University Residence.
 Information about booking a room at the University Residence is available online.
 Bookings are to be made directly with the Residence and you are strongly advised to read the terms and conditions before placing your booking.

 The Library’s mission is to support the University’s teaching and research programmes by providing adequate scholarly information resources, emerging technologies and user support services.

-The University sports and recreational facilities are made available to all students on request.
-Outdoor facilities include a football pitch, an athletics track and two 5-a-side football courts, whilst a multi-purpose sports hall can be booked for various sports including handball.
+The University sports and recreational facilities are made available to all students upon request.
+Outdoor facilities include a football pitch, an athletics track and two 5-a-side football courts, whilst a multi-purpose sports hall is available for various sports activities including handball.

 UM has several student societies that are recognised by Senate and are an integral part of campus life.
 These societies offer students the chance to become involved in interests other than those that are purely academic and to develop a network of friends, besides broadening the outlook to life.